 We empower our pupils by giving them opportunities to make choices about the things that they believe to be important.
 By valuing each 'voice' and by listening and responding to that voice we demonstrate that we support democracy and liberty.

-We have an active Children's Parliament and are part of a local children's parliament group that work with other schools in the community on local issues
+We have an active Children's Parliament.